-No one knows, or will ever fully understand, why Caroline Boa, daughter of a prosperous Iowa farmer, graduate of Mount Holyoke College in Iowa, a schoolteacher, and intellectual whose interest in literature and the fine practice of reading and writing never waned, decided to homestead in a waterless plain.
-Yet in 1907, she would write to a friend that life alone in a one-room shack in the Oklahoma Panhandle, then known as “No Man’s Land” was where she found “the very greatest and sweetest and most hopeful happiness of all my life.”
+No one knows, or will ever fully understand, why Caroline Henderson, nee Boa, daughter of a prosperous Iowa farmer, graduate of Mount Holyoke College in Massachusetts, a schoolteacher, and intellectual whose interest in literature and the fine practice of reading and writing never waned, decided to homestead in a waterless plain.
+Yet in 1907, she would write to a friend that life alone in a one-room shack in the Oklahoma Panhandle—then known as “No Man’s Land”—was where she found “the very greatest and sweetest and most hopeful happiness of all my life.”

 The only clue to her about-face, at around age thirty, a time when she had a successful professional life and much to look forward to, was a bout of diphtheria… perhaps it forced to face her mortality, or brought back thoughts of the college girl she had been, who had predicted her future would be “somewhere on a western farm.”
 By then her parents had retired to Ponca City, Oklahoma.
 Caroline found a job as a schoolteacher in the tiny town of Eva, staking a 160-acre homestead claim just across the road from the school, where she would live most of the rest of her life.
 The nearest big towns were Guymon and Boise City.
 There was a railroad line, and a federal highway cut through the panhandle.